Learn what it takes to design courses for the Academy and to be a faculty member.

 - Are provided accommodations on the Missouri State University campus, if requested

 - Are provided meals at a Missouri State University dining hall and at catered events on campus

 - Participate in mandatory faculty workshops and activities.
-Please do not submit an application if you are unable to participate in the activities listed below:
+Please do not submit an application if you are unable to participate for the duration of the Academy or faculty orientation.

 - Submit course materials in an established curricular format that may be published

 - Supervise, coordinate, and/or attend predetermined evening and extracurricular activities during the Academy